pw_hdlc: RPC over HDLC example project#

 Local RPC example project#

-This example is similar to the above example, except it uses a socket to connect a server and a client running on the host.
+This example is similar to the above example, except it uses a socket to connect a server to a client, both running on the host.

 1. Build Pigweed#